 Find Good Data Sets

-A good way to learn how to use Tableau Desktop (or build sample or proof-of-concept content) is to find a data set you find interesting.
+A good way to learn how to use Tableau to analyze data (or to build sample or proof-of-concept content) is to find a data set you find interesting.
 When you have real questions you want to answer with data, the steps of the analysis become easier and more meaningful.

 The reality of data sets